oldkingcone/Albert/README.md

 Upon successful installation of the required packages, you will __NEED__ to acquire an API key to use VulnersDB from:
 [https://www.vulners.com](https://www.vulners.com)

+To utilize the persistent python scripts within this module, you will need to install Pypiwin32.

 ---

 #### Usage: